-We have agreed on the following goals and objectives as the focus of this mentoring relationship:
+We have agreed on the following goals and objectives as the focus of this mentoring relationship: 1.
+2. 3.
 We have discussed the protocols by which we will work together, develop, and, in that same spirit of partnership, collaborate on the development of a work plan.
-In order to ensure that our relationship is a mutually rewarding and satisfying experience for both of us, we agree to:

-1. Meet regularly.
-Our specific schedule of contact and meetings, including additional meetings, follows:

-2. Look for multiple opportunities and experiences to enhance the novice teacher's learning.
-We have identified, and will commit to, the following specific opportunities and venues for learning:

-3. Maintain confidentiality of our relationship.
-Confidentiality for us means...

-4. Honor the ground rules we have developed for the relationship.
-Our ground rules will be...

-5. Provide regular feedback to each other and evaluate progress.
-We will accomplish this by...
+In order to ensure that our relationship is a mutually rewarding and satisfying experience for both of us, we agree to: Meet regularly.
+Our specific schedule of contact and meetings, including additional meetings, follows: Look for multiple opportunities and experiences to enhance the novice teacher's learning.
+We have identified, and will commit to, the following specific opportunities and venues for learning: 3.
+Maintain confidentiality of our relationship.
+Confidentiality for us means 4.
+Honor the ground rules we have developed for the relationship.
+Our ground rules will be 5.
+Provide regular feedback to each other and evaluate progress.
+We will accomplish this by We agree to meet regularly until we accomplish our predefined goals or for this school year.

-We agree to meet regularly until we accomplish our predefined goals or for this school year.
-At the end of this period of time we will review this agreement, evaluate our progress, and reach a learning conclusion.
-The relationship will then be considered complete.
-If we choose to continue our mentoring partnership, we may negotiate a basis for continuation, so long as we have stipulated mutually agreed-on goals.
+to continue our mentoring partnership, we may negotiate a basis for continuation, so long as we have stipulated mutually agreed-on goals.

-In the event one of us believes it is no longer productive for us to continue or the learning situation is compromised, we may decide to seek outside intervention or conclude the relationship.
-In this event, we agree to use closure as a learning opportunity.
+In the event one of us believes it is no longer productive for us to continue or the learning situation is compromised, we may decide to seek outside intervention or conclude the